Review of Anālayo's (Analayo) book on the Perfection of Wisdom (sabhava, intrinsic nature )

 Already an early canonical Abhidharma work, the Saṅgītiparyāya, appears to testify to a usage of the related term bhāva to attribute separate existence to the three periods of time, that is, the past, the present, and the future

-Apparently some heretical sect believed that dhammas exist in the past, the present and future!
+Apparently this heretical sect believed that dhammas exist in the past, the present and future!

 Here are some Theravada quotes: